openedx/paragon/README.md

   Something special about this component
 ---

-Describe you component here and give usage examples.
+Describe your component here and give usage examples.

 ### Basic Usage